iumiCash/terminal-api/docs/cash_in/cheque_generation.md

 If for some reason the iumiCash server has not processed the user's transaction, he can always come up with a receipt and receive a refund on this receipt.
 A receipt contains the transaction ID, transaction details and amount of the transaction.

-The agent (or other actor) validates the provided data and marks this transaction as `refunded` inside the iumiCash system.
+## Failed Cheque Generating

-This is necessary so that the user cannot go with this receipt and get a refund one more time.
+If iumiCash did not respond to the request and as a result did not return the content receipt, the terminal must print the receipt so that the user can always get the money back in one form or another or contact the support service.

 [cash in transaction]: ../transactions/cash_in.md